How You Should Actually Shop for a 3 Carat Diamond Ring.

 You guessed it.
 We can’t have a discussion about diamond pricing without all the Cs showing up.
 So what’s next?
 Cut.
 Truly always the most important of the Cs, cut grade is what determines your diamond’s sparkle.
-I mean, you could get a 3 carat diamond with a low cut grade but…it’s going to look like a big, dull hunk of rock.
+I mean, you could get a 3 carat diamond ring with a low cut grade but…it’s going to look like a big, dull hunk of rock.
 Kind of missing the point, right?
 While only round diamonds have actual cut grades, the proportions of fancy shapes can tell you a lot.
 Our two cents, though?
 Get your eyes on it!
 The best way to know if your diamond has the shape and sparkle you’re after?
 Seeing it.
 BTW: we can help with that.

 Thank You, Next

 Don’t think we’re letting you go without a little word on the importance of color and clarity—especially when it comes to purchasing a sizable diamond.
 Because, yes, the bigger the diamond, the more color it can hold.
 But going a bit lower in color (say…champagne hued) can get you a warm, sparkling glass of…oh sorry got distracted.
 But really, a lot of brilliance for less.
 But also bigger facets also mean bigger windows to see inclusions through.
 We always recommend starting with something in the middle of the road, say VS1 – VS2, then toggling around until you reach your target price.
 Again, getting a photo or video of your actual diamond will help you determine how it looks.